zapraxia/sigmage-app/README.md

 ## What's next for sigmage<br/>

 It's pretty much done.
-It is a simple project
+It is a simple project.